Why would you want a belt-driven e-bike when a chain-driven one is the most common?

 As electric bikes become more popular, the features that are available on the market are also increasing quickly.

 The use of belt drives, rather than standard chain drives, is a huge part of this advancement in electric bicycle technology.

-However, if you are seeking one of the best belt drive electric bikes, the 9 models on this list will never steer you wrong.
+However, if you are seeking one of the best belt-drive electric bikes, the models on this list are the best ones to consider.